1will3/SemiconductorTrends/README.md

 # VERSION 2
-With the trends more accurately represented, I will now add more accuracy and comparison to the project in the following areas:
+I will now add more accuracy and comparison to the project in the following areas:
 - removed the 'chemistry' keyword, seeking semiconductor results wholly outside of chemistry related searches.
 This increased the papers roughly 400% (1000 total count) per run
 - Updated the text preprocessing using Bigrams and Trigrams (top technical phrases, most frequent technical terms)
 - Import common research keywords to avoid collection of irrelevant tokens